Kyzir White: Philadelphia Eagles

 On March 26, 2022, White signed a one-year contract, worth up to $5 million, with the Philadelphia Eagles.
 In the 2022 season with the Eagles, White and the Eagles reached Super Bowl LVII, where they lost 38–35 to the Chiefs.
 White had four tackles in Super Bowl LVII.

 Arizona Cardinals

 On March 15, 2023, White signed a two-year contract with the Arizona Cardinals.
 He started 11 games his first year in Arizona, leading the team with 90 tackles, along with two sacks, three passes defensed, and one interception.

 In 2024, White finished second on the team with 137 tackles, along with 2.5 sacks, three passes defensed, and one interception through 17 starts.

 Tennessee Titans

 On September 3, 2025, White was signed to the Tennessee Titans' practice squad.
+He was released on December 8.

+San Francisco 49ers

+On January 7, 2026, White was signed to the San Francisco 49ers' practice squad.

 Personal life

 White has two brothers, Kevin and Ka'Raun, both of whom also played college football at Lackawanna before transferring to West Virginia.
 White's older brother Kevin is a wide receiver who was drafted by the Chicago Bears in the first round in 2015 and later played with the New Orleans Saints and San Francisco 49ers.